- Chart

 Disclaimers:

 This JSON output is for informational purposes only and does not constitute financial advice.
-Data may be subject to change and may not be exhaustive.
-Investors should conduct their own due diligence before making any investment decisions.
+The data provided is based on publicly available information and market research, which may be subject to change.
+Investors should conduct their own due diligence and consult with a qualified financial advisor before making any investment decisions.
+Market share data is estimated and may vary depending on the source and methodology.

 AI Summarization is directionally correct and might not be accurate.